tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 Notice that both commits are logged and each has the "fingerprint" id.

-That is the majority of the commands you will use in git: git add,  git commit
+That is the majority of the commands you will use in git: `git add`,  `git commit`

 12. Showing changes since last commit